Freizeitler/twigBoilerplate/README.md

 `$ composer install`

 This will install Twig and all of its dependencies into the vendor folder.

-Then you'll need th gulp stuff for compiling SASS and concatenating it.
+Then you'll need the gulp dependencies for compiling SASS and concatenating it.

 `$ npm install`